Who's a good Solarite? You are! Yes you are! Yes you are!

 Frank: Now they'll never believe me...

-- All There in the Manual: In the comic book that came out when Phantom Planet was released, it's explained that Ray Makonnen was formerly a priest, partially explaining his speech and his reciting The Lord's Prayer as he drifts off into space.
+- All There in the Manual: In the comic book that came out when Phantom Planet was released, it's explained that Ray Makonnen was formerly a priest, explaining his speech, which is a paraphrasing of a quote from clergyman Richard Cecil, and his reciting The Lord's Prayer as he drifts off into space.

 - Betty and Veronica: With Zetha as the Betty and Liara as the Veronica.